Psychoplastogen: Etymology and nomenclature

 The term psychoplastogen comes from the Greek roots psych- (mind), -plast (molded), and -gen (producing) and covers a variety of chemotypes and receptor targets.
 It was coined by David E. Olson in collaboration with Valentina Popescu, both at the University of California, Davis.

 The term neuroplastogen is sometimes used as a synonym for psychoplastogen, especially when speaking to the biological substrate rather than the therapeutic.

+Recently, zelquistinel, a synaptic plasticity-enhancing NMDA receptor modulator, has also been identified as a neuroplastogen, owing to its rapid onset and sustained duration of action after just one administration.
+Zelquistinel because of its sustained duration of action has been described as having "event-driven pharmacology" a term originally used to describe targeted protein degraders.

 Chemistry

-Psychoplastogens come in a variety of chemotypes but, by definition, are small molecules.
+Psychoplastogens come in a variety of chemotypes and chemical families, but, by definition, are small-molecule drugs.
+Ketamine has been described as, "the prototypical psychoplastogen".

 Pharmacology

 Psychoplastogens exert their effects by promoting structural and functional neural plasticity through diverse targets including, but not limited to, 5-HT2A, NMDA, and muscarinic receptors.
 Some are biased agonists.
 While each compound may have a different receptor binding profile, signaling appears to converge at the tyrosine kinase B (TrkB) and mammalian target of rapamycin (mTOR) pathways.
+Convergence at TrkB and mTOR parallels that of traditional antidepressants with known efficacies, but with more rapid onset.
+Although many serotonin 5-HT2A receptor agonists are known to produce psychoplastogenic effects, serotonin itself is not psychoplastogenic owing to poor lipophilicity and inability to activate intracellular serotonin 5-HT2A receptors.

 Due to their rapid and sustained effects, psychoplastogens could potentially be dosed intermittently.
 In addition to the neuroplasticity effects, these compounds can have other epiphenomena including sedation, dissociation, and hallucinations.